 This was the most extensive restriction on subsistence fishing ever implemented on the Kuskokwim River, and on June 20 people from Tuntutuliak to Tuluksak began fishing for salmon with 6-inch mesh gillnets despite the closure.
 Sixty-one people received citations and had their nets confiscated or cut (Ikuta et al. 2013).
 Some of these fishers were allowed to keep one Chinook Salmon, but the rest of their illegally caught Chinook Salmon were donated to charity.
 Some of the violators pleaded guilty and paid a fine; others went to trial at various points between the fall of 2012 and spring of 2013, and were convicted and fined.
 Thirteen fishermen appealed the Bethel District Court decision to the Alaska Court of Appeals (Phillip II v.
 State of Alaska ap-2446).
-These thirteen defendants waived any individual defenses they might have had, and instead they filed a collective brief asserting that their fishing in violation of the emergency orders was religiously based conduct that was protected under the free exercise clause of the Alaska Constitution.
+These thirteen defendants waived any individual defenses they might have had, and instead they filed a collective brief asserting that their fishing in violation of the Alaska Constitution.
 They were represented by John M. Starkey and Thomas Stenson of the American Civil Liberties Union of Alaska Foundation.